curriculeon/interview-preparation/questions/live-interview.md

 * What is a variable?
 * What is a literal?
+* What is an instruction?
+	* A single segment of code, containing steps for computer to execute
+* What is an algorithm?
+	* Abstract step by step approach to arrive at a solution
+* What is a pseudocode?
 * What is an operator?
-* What is an instruction?
-* What is a procedure?
 * What is a function?
 * What is encapsulation?

-* what is a method?
+* What is a method?
 * What is the advantage of a method belonging to an object?
 * What is object orientation?
 * What is an object